ku9nov/faynoSync/API.md

 ### Delete Artifact

-This endpoint allows you to delete artifacts of a specific application by its identifier.
+This endpoint allows you to delete artifacts of a specific application by its identifier in array.

 `POST /artifact/delete`